 NZQA training or a qualification listed in the Regulations, plus relevant knowledge and experience.

-On 4 April 2018, the requirement to hold the relevant unit standards assessed by training providers under the NZQA Framework take effect.
+A supervisor must now hold the relevant unit standards assessed by training providers under the NZQA Framework.

 Asbestos-related work is: